sethgis/Wind-Erosion-Modelling/source/index.rst

 and Security & Africa (GMES & Africa) Support Programme, intended to implement Earth Observation System for Tropical Forest Surveillance, Monitoring and Assessment (TFSMA) Service.
 The application’s main aim was to use Earth Observation methods/algorithms and tools to generate geospatial data products for tropical forest monitoring.
-The intension of these products, was to necessitite REDD+ monitoring in response to African needs in water, natural resources, marine, coastal areas and moreso carbon flux monitoring.
+The intension of these products, was to necessitate REDD+ monitoring in response to African needs in water, natural resources, marine, coastal areas and moreso carbon emmissions.
-The system and products align with the global goal to manage the environment, mitigate climate change and ensure civil security.
+The system and products align with the global goal towards achievement of a sustainable environment, mitigation of climate change effects and ensurance of civil security.